PrairieLearn/PrairieLearn/doc/dev-guide.md

 1. We (almost) never delete student data from the DB.
 To avoid having rows with broken or missing foreign keys, course configuration tables (e.g. `assessments`) can't be actually deleted.
 Instead they are "soft-deleted" by setting the `deleted_at` column to non-NULL.
 This means that when using any soft-deletable table we need to have a `WHERE deleted_at IS NULL` to get only the active rows.

+## DB schema migrations

+1. We don't use an automated system for schema migrations.

+1. The `CREATE TABLE` statements in the `models/` directory should always be up-to-date, so they will create the current state of the DB.

+1.

 ## Database access